Fatbirder's Top 1000 Birding Websites

 RED NECKED GREBE-BALA LAKE/LLYN TEGID

-Jenna and I headed out into mid-Wales today to try and see a red-necked grebe that had been found at Bala Lake, Meirionnydd.
+Jenna and I headed into mid-Wales today in pursuit of a Red-necked Grebe that had been reported at Bala Lake, Meirionnydd.

 Traeth Glaslyn Nature Reserve, Porthmadog